-2. There is plenty of evidence from around the world that mass movements of citizens look to their artists, songwriters, performers and writers (etc) for inspiration, for validation of big social causes and for confirmation of their own positive ideas about change : Personal, Social, Cultural and Political.
+4. There is plenty of evidence (from across the world in many eras) that mass movements of citizens look to their artists, songwriters, performers and writers (etc) for inspiration, for validation of big social causes and for confirmation of their own positive ideas about change : Personal, Social, Cultural and Political.

 WHAT CAN THE ARTS AND CULTURE DO ?